-2 2.
-Report authors 2.1 Project Manager, Merger Project 3 .
-Partners / stakeholders 3.1 Shetland Fisheries Training Centre Trust - the transfer of their assets is a decision for the Trust Board in consultation with OSCR.
-They will need at least three months to prepare for this.
-3.2 Students - no impact, although the Mem & Arts must be designed to serve their interests (and needs to be in their interests anyway to be considered charitable) 3.3 Funders/sponsors - some impact.
+14. Partners / stakeholders

+- 3.1 Shetland Fisheries Training Centre Trust the transfer of their assets is a decision for the Trust Board in consultation with OSCR.
+They will need at least three months to prepare for this. - 3.2 Students no impact, although the Mem & Arts must be designed to serve their interests (and needs to be in their interests anyway to be considered charitable) - 3.3 Funders/sponsors some impact.
 Any existing charitable funders with grants in place at the time of transferring assets/liabilities (i.e. on vesting), must be consulted with a view to transferring grant agreements and the associated obligations.
 This should be done in advance of vesting so that there is a smooth transition.

-3.4 EIS members - the national EIS position is that colleges should become incorporated bodies.
-The EIS will talk to this point at the meeting.
+15. Financial

-4. Shadow Board focus 4.1 Financial The adoption of Mem &amp; Arts begins the obligation of financial reporting (and registration of Directors) to Companies House, even if income and expenditure is zero.
-If expenditure is any more than zero, this will need to be subject to an appropriate level of external audit.
-4.2 Strategic Links to all other policies the Board may develop.
-The Mem &amp; Arts is a key governance document.
-Ensures recognition by OSCR, UHI, SFC.
-4.3 HR 4.4 Legal / regulatory Is they key legal framework for the new college, to be compliant with Company and Charity law 5.
-Other
+- The adoption of Mem & Arts begins the obligation of financial reporting (and registration of Directors) to Companies House, even if income and expenditure is zero. - If expenditure is any more than zero, this will need to be subject to an appropriate level of external audit.

+16. Strategic

+- Links to all other policies the Board may develop.
+The Mem & Arts is a key governance document. - Should be consistent with the Code of Good Governance for Scotland's Colleges. - Ensures recognition by OSCR, UHI, SFC.